-Specialists in proficiency testing for terrestrial animals, aquatic animals, and plant health laboratories
+Specialists in proficiency testing for terrestrial animals and plant health laboratories.

 The Australian National Quality Assurance Program (ANQAP) is an international proficiency testing program for veterinary and plant health laboratories.
 The major focus of the program is to provide proficiency testing for veterinary tests associated with disease control programs, quarantine and export health certification.
 The history section of this website contains more details.
-We are hosted by the Department of Economic Development, Jobs, Transport and Resources, located in Victoria, Australia.
+We are hosted by the Department of Energy, Environment and Climate Action (DEECA) – Agriculture Victoria Research Division, located at AgriBio Centre in Victoria, Australia.

-ANQAP also run the National Plant Health Proficiency Testing Program (NPHPTP) in conjunction with the Department of Primary Industries, Parks, Water and Environment.
-The NPHPTP includes five annual plant health tests for identification of insects, nematodes, virus, bacteria and fungi.
+ANQAP also run the National Plant Health Proficiency Testing Program (NPHPTP) on behalf of the Subcommittee on Plant Health Diagnostics (SPHD).
+The NPHPTP includes six annual plant health tests for identification of invertebrates, nematodes, virus, bacteria, fungi and phytoplasma.

 The Australian Aquatic Animal Proficiency Testing Program is no longer being offered through ANQAP.